The Glossary Widget for Adobe Captivate will allow you to add your own interactive Glossary to your projects and courses.

 Sorry about the noise from the microphone – sounds like there is a loose connection somewhere.

 Furthermore it requires that your course is delivered as an SWF.
-You cannot use the Glossary Widget with projects published to .exe or .app or as an HTML5 project exported from Adobe Captivate 6.
+You cannot use the Glossary Widget with projects published to .exe or .app or as an HTML5 project exported from Adobe Captivate 6 or above.

 Buy the widget:

 Only to be used in projects published as SWF.